TheIttim/TheIttim/README.md

 ## Connect and Collaborate

 Feel free to connect with me on [Discord](https://discordapp.com/users/Ittim#0092), [LinkedIn](https://www.linkedin.com/in/ethan-h-a19829110/), or reach out to me via email at ittim@ittim.xyz.
-Let's stay updated with my latest projects and activities and collaborate on something awesome!
+Stay updated with my latest projects and activities and collaborate on something awesome!